-The field of child health care delivery has an impressive history of innovation in the United States.
-This includes the origins of the patient-centered medical home movement; innovative models to promote screening and referral for social needs; and national activities to foster new guidelines and standards of practice, such as those in Bright Futures.
-This activity, however, is largely disconnected from other health care transformation efforts, with seemingly far less investment in child health system reform than is occurring in adult health care settings.
-At the same time, across the child health field, there is strong agreement about the fundamental elements necessary to transform pediatric practice.
+Children and families require a child health care system that serves their unique needs and supports opportunity for life-long health and well-being.
+The current system, however, fails too many children, especially Black, Indigenous, Latino, and other children of color.
+To address these disparities, when looking at ways to improve children’s health care beyond medical care, the field is increasingly broadening its focus to include more preventive measures and to encompass the connections between children, families, communities, and the systems they interact with regularly.
+These activities, however, are largely disconnected from other health care transformation efforts, with far less investment in child health system reform than is occurring in adult health care settings.
+There is strong agreement across the child health care field about the fundamental elements necessary to transform pediatric practice.
 The significant challenges of the past year — the COVID-19 pandemic coupled with a national reckoning regarding racial inequities — amplify the imperative for the child health care field to push transformation to a comprehensive approach that focuses on child and family well-being.

-Accelerating Child Health Transformation (ACHT), an initiative led by the Center for Health Care Strategies (CHCS) with support from the Robert Wood Johnson Foundation, is seeking to accelerate the adoption of key elements necessary to advance family-centered pediatric practice.
-Identified through a comprehensive scan of best practices in the field, the ACHT project is focusing on three key elements necessary for child health transformation:
+Accelerating Child Health Transformation (ACHT), an initiative led by the Center for Health Care Strategies with support from the Robert Wood Johnson Foundation, is seeking to accelerate the adoption of key elements necessary to advance family-centered pediatric practice.
+Identified through a comprehensive scan of best practices in the field, the project is focused on three key strategies:

-- Adopting anti-racist practices to advance health equity;
+- Adopting anti-racist practices and policies to advance health equity;

-- Addressing social risks and needs to promote resilience.
+- Identifying family strengths and addressing health-related social needs to promote resilience.

-Widespread adoption of these key elements not only requires capacity building and workflow changes within practice settings, but also new payment and accountability structures to support and sustain these enhanced approaches to care.
+Widespread adoption of these strategies not only requires capacity building and workflow changes within practice settings, but also payment and accountability levers to support and sustain these enhanced approaches to care.
 Accordingly, ACHT will also look to inform the development and implementation of alternative payment methods and approaches to quality measurement that encourage broader adoption of identified best practices.

 Over three years, ACHT will convene leading experts, pediatric providers, and family-led organizations across the nation to accelerate the adoption of anti-racist practices to advance health equity and promote care approaches that are family-driven and address social risks and needs by: